TheGhouls/oct/doc/writing_turret.rst

 .. note::
     The python turret also use a push/pull pattern to enable communication between canons and the turret itself.
-All canons have an inproc turret connected to the turret process
+All canons have an inproc socket connected to the turret process

 Requirements
 ------------